Is the Blue Danube really blue?

 From Vienna: 1-Hour Boat Tour on the Danube Canal – This quick tour will get you oriented to Vienna as you travel through the historical and modern parts of the city on the “Little Danube Canal.”
 This was actually the main arm of the Danube in medieval times.

-From Vienna: 8-Hour Wachau and Danube Valleys Tour – This tour takes you by bus and boat through the scenic Wachau and Danube river valleys for a taste of imperial history and culture.
+From Vienna: Wachau Valley Day Tour with Wine Tasting – This tour takes you by bus and boat through the scenic Wachau and Danube river valleys for a taste of imperial history and culture.
 See the Durnstein Castle ruins where Richard the Lionhearted was held captive, and travel by boat to the ancient city of Krems in the wine region.
 Visit the world-famous baroque Benedictine Abbey of Melk, with lunch at the Abbey Restaurant in season.

 The Blue Danube in Budapest